eatrocks/shell/readme.md

 Note: The source of information was [here](https://apple.stackexchange.com/questions/216890/disable-device-enollment-notification-window), however the file list was not complete for Mojave.

+Note: Previously I followed [these instructions](https://gist.github.com/sghiassy/a3927405cf4ffe81242f4ecb01c382ac), however this did not work.
+The above instructions worked, and I don't think these instructions contributed but they may have so leaving this note as a reference until the above instructions are proven to work alone.

 ### Re-enable System Integrity Protection